 But there’s a risk with solid slabs.
 Whereas foundations are normally dug down at least a metre to anchor the building into solid ground, floor slabs sit on the cleared oversite, less than half a metre deep.
 So this isn’t ideal on soils prone to seasonal movement, like shrinkable clay with trees in the vicinity.

 It’s also important that hardcore is specified as ‘clean’ — old demolition rubble containing lumps of plaster and wood can hold moisture or start to rot.
 Worse still, chemical reactions in poor-quality hardcore can cause solid floors to expand, bulge and crack.
-However, despite such risks, when laid correctly this method can be a cost-effective solution.
+However, despite such risks, when laid correctly this method can be a cost-effective solution — be sure to familiarise yourself with the process of insulating concrete floors too.

 Solid concrete floors are typically built in six layers (plus two more if you include underfloor heating and the floor coverings).
 The key stages are: